steinbergmedia/halion-script-api/src/HALion-Tutorials-Guidelines/pages/Creating-an-FX-Rack.md

 ### Creating a Template for the Tremolo

-The Tremolo needs a control surface.
+The Tremolo needs a FX panel.
 Let's create one by reusing an existing effect template.

 1. In the **Templates Tree**, go to 'library/FX Rack/FX/Effects'.
 1. Copy and paste an existing effect template to the 'Effects' folder.
 You can copy any effect template except the 'None' template.